Skip to main content

 Git Configuration

-Update your main repository's .gitignore:
+Update your project repository's .gitignore:

 web/*